Irrational-Encoding-Wizardry/guide.encode.moe/encoding/scenefiltering.md

 Now you might ask, "Why did I have to create base filters for everything?"
 The answer is that these base filters allow other filters to be added on top of them.
-Let's say a scene requires `light_denoise` but also needs `med_deband` on top of that.
+Let's say a scene requires `light_denoise` but also needs `medium_deband` on top of that.
 Just put the same frame ranges in their Rfs calls and watch it happen.
 What if a scene requires denoising stronger than `heavier_denoise` ?
 Simple.
 Add another denoising filter instead of `heavier_denoise` like so: